francopasut/academic/content/en/post/vim_honza_snippets_ultisnips/index.md

 Of course, I do not guarantee that this is the only possible solution.
 It works, though!

-First of all,  I've created a folder locally called "UltiSnips",  but you can call it whatever you want.
+Foremost,  I've created a folder locally called "UltiSnips",  but you can call it whatever you want.

 Then I entered in *.vimrc* the configuration to activate that folder, with code such as the following (*MyName* is the user name for the operating system):